Forests

 Why Australia’s severe bushfires may be bad news for tree regeneration

-Australia’s trees have evolved with fire, most needing it for renewal, but now our forests have had too much severe fire, say University of Melbourne experts.
+Australia’s trees have evolved with fire, most needing some fire for renewal, but now our forests have had too much severe fire

 Planting trees is no substitute for natural forests

-University of Melbourne research finds allowing degraded natural forests to re-grow is a more effective than planting new trees for storing atmospheric carbon.
+Allowing degraded natural forests to re-grow is a more effective, immediate and low-cost method for removing and storing atmospheric carbon than planting new trees

 All the forests in the world from a single layer of cells

-University of Melbourne researchers have discovered how wood-making cells inside trees work, settling a century-old debate about how plants make bark and wood
+Researchers have discovered the workings of wood-making cells inside trees, settling a century-old debate about how plants make bark and wood